rizac/eGSIM/README.md

 Then navigate in the browser to: http://127.0.0.1:8000/admin/

-### Modify database schema, make migrations, re-populate the db (VERIFIED OCt 2021)
+### Migrate and populate the db (VERIFIED OCt 2021)

 Before reading, remember:

  - `DJANGO_SETTINGS_MODULE` value in the examples below must be changed in production!
- - `make_migration` just generates a migration file, does not change the db
- - `migrate` does change the db, and uses the migration files to do that
- - For details on Django migrations, see:
+ - The `make_migration` command just generates a migration file, it doesn't change the db.
+The `migrate` command does that, by means of the migration files generated.
+For details on Django migrations, see:
    - https://realpython.com/django-migrations-a-primer/#changing-models
    - https://docs.djangoproject.com/en/3.2/topics/migrations/#workflow